symfony/symfony-docs/console.rst

 Executing the Command
 ---------------------

-Symfony registers any PHP class extending from :class:`Symfony\\Component\\Console\\Command\\Command` as a console command automatically, so you can now execute this command in the
+Symfony registers any PHP class extending :class:`Symfony\\Component\\Console\\Command\\Command` as a console command automatically.
+So you can now execute this command in the
 terminal:

 .. code-block:: terminal